254176/Veom-Shopping/README.md

 Configure Web Server: Set up your server (like Nginx or Apache) to serve the UI files and ensure proper routing.

-Set Up SSL: Use Cloudflare for managing DNS and SSL certificates, and ensure HTTPS is enabled for security.
+Set Up SSL: Use Certbot for managing DNS and SSL certificates, and ensure HTTPS is enabled for security.

 Test Deployment: Check your site to ensure everything is running smoothly and resolve any issues as needed.